You will need to create a no financial cost Adobe account in order to download it.

 Replace yourlastname and yourfirstname using YOUR last and first names.

-Save the file.
-It will be saved in the native format of Animate which is the same as the traditional Flash format: .fla
+The file will be saved automatically in the native format of Animate which is the same as the traditional Flash format: .fla

-As with any computer work, during the exercise save the file periodically: File > Save
+As with any computer work, during the exercise save the file periodically: File > Save (or Ctrl/⌘-S)